mongodb/docs/source/includes/ai-integrations/langchain/langchain-create-index.rst

 .. procedure::
    :style: normal

-   .. step:: Navigate to the :guilabel:`Database Deployments` page for your project.
+   .. step:: In |service|, navigate to the :guilabel:`Database Deployments` page for your project.

       a.
 If it is not already displayed, select the organization that contains your desired project from the